sp2danny/rpf/README.md

 |stats |summary statistic printed. default on|

 ### Notes
-    Only l, i, r and b (and uppercase variants) loads the file-content
+    Only l, r and b (and uppercase variants) loads the file-content
     Many operators and operands need to be escaped or quoted